5Da/UiTM_NR/README.md

 React native expo app build with javascript + firebase v8.

 The app consists of 3 users, tenant, landlord and admin.
+Tenant and Landlord can add and view accommodation listing while all the listed listing need verification from the admin to be viewable by tenant
 #If there's any error just refresh the app

 Sample working app link: